 Cost: wasted resources, confused teams, delayed execution.

-2 Resource Waste and Inefficient Execution
+2.Resource Waste and Inefficient Execution

 Unclear goals create shifting scopes, redundant work, and vague success criteria, leading to overruns and missed deadlines.

 OKRs define success via measurable key results, reducing duplication and enabling progress tracking.
-Poor goal-setting traps leaders in firefighting.
+Poor goal-setting traps leaders in constant firefighting.

 Cost: financial waste and lost opportunity for strategic work.

-3 Employee Disengagement and Burnout
+3.Employee Disengagement and Burnout

 When priorities conflict across teams, individuals do not know where to focus, leading to frustration and burnout.